YagoLopez/vrview-react/README.md

 - <a href="http://mobiletest.me/htc_one_emulator/?u=https://yagolopez.js.org/vrview-react/build/"
   target="_blank">Demo in simulator (for desktop)</a>

+## Installation

-## Installation: FYI this project uses create-react-app with typscript support.
+FYI this project uses create-react-app with typscript support.
 Clone the repository or:

 ```shell
 npm install YagoLopez/vrview-react